infott2t/cmd-os-java-infott2t/README.md

 Hello~.
 Hope good developing.
 How about this.
 Thank you.
 </p>
 <p>
-How to use, Need, make jar file.
-Searching~.
-I have no time.
-Sorry~.</p>
+How to use, Need, make jar file.</p>
 <p>
-If have cmd, Hint(May be Need searching.)
+If have cmd, Hint...
+(May be Need searching.)
 </p>
 <ul>
   <li>gradlew build</li>